aeternity/protocol/CHANNELS.md

 - on chain operations should be kept to a minimum
 - participants state should also be kept to a minimum, i.e. O(log n) or better constant multiplier
-- trustless to a degree with blockchain as the arbiter
+- trust-less to a degree with blockchain as the arbiter
 - any party involved can close a channel, but it should be discouraged

 Generally, an ideal state channel design should be a strict improvement over